hphelion/documentation/commercial/GA1/ceph/commercial.ceph-glossary.md

 * Ceph Client Libraries - The collection of libraries that can be used to interact with components of the Ceph System.

-* CODN - Cloud OS Distribution Network

 * CRUSH - Controlled Replication Under Scalable Hashing.
 The algorithm Ceph uses to compute object storage locations.

 * Epoch - Ceph maintains a history of each state change in the Ceph Monitors, Ceph OSD Daemons, and PGs.
 Each version of cluster element state is called an "epoch."

 * Federated storage - A collection of autonomous storage resources with centralized management that provides rules about how data is stored, managed, and moved through the cluster.
 Multiple storage systems are combined and managed as a single storage pool.

+* HDN - [Helion Developer Network](https://helion.hpwsportal.com); a location where additional files or products can be downloaded.

 * Object storage - A storage model focusing on data objects instead of file systems or disk blocks; objects have key/value pairs of metadata associated with them to give the data context.
 Typically accessed by a REST API, designed for massive scale, and using a wide, flat namespace.